universal-meaning-map/docs/readme.md

 1. The meaning or understanding of information is unique to each mind, as it is the product of an extremely complex cloud of associations.
 The word `minformation`is used to make this explicit.
 2. To maximize interoperability and understanding of information, digital projections of `minformation` should aim to be `self-describing`.
 This means that information should not require external context to be understood.

 These assumptions force digital information to be structured connected and nested in a different new way.
-It enables a new paradigm of computation and communication that revolves around the particular ontologies of each mind allowing to adapt to each person needs, as opposed to subordinating people to the pre-assumptions, bias and incentives of software creators.
+It enables a new paradigm of computation and communication that revolves around the particular ontologies and `abstractions` of each mind allowing to adapt to each person needs, as opposed to subordinating people to the pre-assumptions, bias and incentives of software creators.

 ## Communication efficiency